COVID-19 Related Leave and Pay Programs

 Below is information on the CSU temporary leave and pay programs in response to the COVID-19 pandemic.
 This page will be updated as additional information becomes available.

 CPAL – March 23, 2020 through December 31, 2020

 CSU Chancellor White has granted up to 256 hours of paid administrative leave (CPAL) to eligible employees for whom telecommuting is not operationally feasible and are unable to work for qualifying COVID-19 related reasons.
 Employees should work with their manager/appropriate administrator to request CPAL.
 Managers/appropriate administrators, please contact Human Resources with questions.

-Per Governor Newsom’s Executive Order, and Chancellor White’s Directive, CSU employees who are 65 years and older, and/or medically vulnerable due to a chronic medical condition, shall not come to campus and shall telecommute.
-Employees for whom telecommuting is not operationally feasible will continue to receive pay through the temporary leave program (TLP).
-Employees shall provide documentation to HR upon request.
+Per Governor Newsom’s Executive Order, and Chancellor White’s Directive, on 3/16/2020, CSU employees who are 65 years and older, and/or medically vulnerable due to a chronic medical condition, were asked not come to campus and to telework.
+Employees for whom telework was not operationally feasible continued to receive pay through the temporary leave program (TPL).
 This temporary paid leave is separate from CPAL, NTWL and FFCRA.